private-octopus/picoquic/doc/parallel.md

 With these new features, developers can "scale up" deployments of services that use picoquic, using multiple servers, multiple processes or multiple threads.

-## Verifying API usage in multithread environments
+## API usage in multithread environments

 As noted in the introduction, the picoquic APIs are not thread safe.
 It is important that the API is only used in the same thread that